 - 1% autopay discount for Non-Cosigned Outcomes-Based loans

-- Start payments up to nine months after graduation
+- Defer payments until up to nine months after graduation

 - 1% Cash Back Graduation Reward

 - DACA students can apply without a cosigner

 - International students can't apply for cosigner release

 - Undergrad rates — Variable: 5.31% - 15.32%